"Come to me, all you that are weary and are carrying heavy burdens, and I will give you rest." - Matthew 11:28

 • N TX Survivors of Suicide Loss Facebook Group

-• Christian Survivors of Suicide Loss Support Group responds with individual assistance as needs arise.
-Contact: Terri Hartman (email@example.com / 214.797.3511).
+• Survivors of Suicide Loss Support Group on-going, open group meets monthly and responds with individual assistance as needs arise.
+A short-term, closed group forms each semester.
+Contact: Terri Hartman (firstname.lastname@example.org / 214.797.3511).

 Talk Saves Lives community-based presentation covers the general scope of suicide, the research on prevention, and what people can do to fight suicide.
 Attendees will learn the risk and warning signs of suicide, and how together, we can help prevent it.
 Presenter: Terri Hartman (email@example.com / 214.797.3511).